alexandra-simeonova/drafts/content-guidelines.md

 ## Audience

-The readers of Luigi documentation are mainly developers interested in implementing a micro frontend UI solution.
+The audience of Luigi documentation consists mainly of developers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.

 ## Language